A COMPARATIVE STUDY ON THE EFFICACY OF POSITIVE PSYCHOLOGY INTERVENTION AND COGNITIVE BEHAVIORAL THERAPY FOR CLINICAL DEPRESSION

-• Dr. Ayaz Muhammad Khan Central Park Medical College Lahore
+• Ayaz Muhammad Khan Central Park Medical College Lahore

 Keywords: Cognitive Behavioral Therapy, Depression, Pakistan, Positive Psychology Intervention, Psychological Well-Being